 Few people experience difficulty and distress as much as orphans do.
 Whether it’s one or two parents that have died, orphaned children are forced to confront emotions most of us don’t have to worry about until we’re well into adulthood.

 On top of the emotional strife associated with losing their parents, orphans must also deal with the reality of being alone in the world.
 To say this is hard is an understatement, but the onset of winter is a particularly hard time for children who don’t have parents.

 Not every orphan makes it to an orphanage.
-Thousands reside on the street, with nothing but the clothes on their backs and items they can scavenge to survive.
-This puts them at an extremely high risk of trafficking, violence, sexual abuse, and trafficking.
+Thousands reside on the street with nothing but the clothes on their backs and items they can scavenge to survive.
+This puts them at an extremely high risk of trafficking, violence, and sexual abuse.
 Orphanages might not always be ideal, but they offer a degree of protection from those who seek to cause harm to innocent children who don’t have a protector.

 Little hope and seemingly endless turmoil take their toll on orphans, so much so that the average life expectancy for an orphan is 30 years old.
 Without support and love, children born into a world of suffering are at risk of their lives being cut short just as they’ve begun.

 The life of an orphan is often bleak and grey.
-You might be wondering how it could possibly get any worse, but winter brings with it its own struggles.
+You might be wondering how it could possibly get any worse, but winter brings its own struggles.
 As mentioned, orphanages are often overrun and underfunded, meaning basic supplies like food and clothes are in short supply.
-Many children do not have winter appropriate clothes to fend off the cold, leaving them exposed to the cold and the health issues it can bring.
+Many children do not have winter-appropriate clothes to fend off the cold, leaving them exposed to the bitter temperatures and the health issues they can bring.

 Heating is another issue orphanages face, with many not having enough money to adequately heat the building, meaning many children go to bed cold.
 For those living on the streets, blankets are rare, meaning cardboard and scrappy clothes are the only protection they have from bitter temperatures, heavy rainfall, and torrential rain.